Exploring the implications of climate change for UK defence and security

 1st SAC Dave Turnbull/Royal Air Force (Open Government License)

-Climate change could impact defence and security in a variety of ways.
-To help policymakers understand this threat in a UK context, researchers examined the effects of climate change on the UK MOD's Defence Lines of Development, covering concepts and doctrine, training, personnel, infrastructure, equipment, and much more.
+Researchers examined the potential effects climate change on the UK MOD's Defence Lines of Development, covering concepts and doctrine, training, personnel, infrastructure, equipment, and much more.
 A core output of the study was a conceptual framework to support decision makers in identifying strategic opportunities associated with climate change to inform policy development.

 What is the issue?